achen118/css-gym/README.md

 # CSS Gym - Exercise Your Knowledge of CSS Selectors
 [CSS Gym live](https://achen118.github.io/css-gym/)

 CSS Gym is a CSS tutorial inspired by CSS Diner.
-Consisting of 5 levels, each level will provide a lesson on how to use specific CSS selectors.
+Consisting of 5 levels, each level provides a lesson on how to use basic CSS selectors.
 Inputting the correct CSS selector into the CSS Editor will advance you to the next level.

 ## Features & Implementation